FR-PAR-ATOS-TOOLING/elk_toolbox/README.md

 In case of issue, try to execute the curl command given to see the result.

 When everything is good, you can schedule every 5 minutes on the crontab the script  *auto_update_via_git.sh*.

+## Threshold update use

+Mechanism is based on GIT and the server linux server able to do API Bulk to ELK Stack.

+Inside the csv file only the 3rd fist colomns are mandatory:

+- Fist column is "-index": the ELK index to update, for Sephora it's always "threshold"
+- Second column is "action" the action to perform :
+	- If **empty** nothing is done,
+	- If **create**, the line is added and column 3 can be empty,
+	- If **update**, the line will update the record number given in column 3 (mandatory),
+ 	- If **delete**, the record number given in column 3 (mandatory) will be deleted from the index
+- Third column is "_id", the number inside is the index record uniq number mandatory for update and delete.

+After ELK index update, the file used is renamed with extension .bkp.
+This file can be used to restore data if needed.
+A file with the same name is created and all action are columns are emptied except for line which were deleted, they are no longer in the file.
+New files ".csv" and ".bkp" are git pushed back to the GIT repository and the comment of commit is the date of execution.
+In case of issue during update, action column state could be replaced by ERROR.
+This means that an error occured when update was done.
+In that case you find on linux server a file .tmp extension with not null size.
+This file contain the line normally used by the ELK API Bulk to update index.
+To test it to see why update failed, copy the content of the file to ELK Dev Tool Console and add before the line: `POST _bulk` and the content, or the line to test.

 > Written with [StackEdit](https://stackedit.io/).